mongodb/mongo/src/mongo/db/s/README.md

 requests the key that was used for signing the message by its Id which is also stored in the signature.
 Since the old keys are never deleted from the `system.keys` collection they are always available to verify the messages signed in the past.

-As the message verification is on the critical path each node also keeps the in memory cache of the valid keys.
+As the message verification is on the critical path each node also keeps an in memory cache of the valid keys.

-## Handling operator errors
+### Handling operator errors
 The risk of malicious clients affecting ClusterTime is mitigated by a signature, but it is still possible to advance the ClusterTime to the end of time by changing the wall clock value.
 This may happen as a result of operator error.
 Once the data with the OpTime containing the end of time timestamp is committed to the majority of nodes it cannot be changed.
-To mitigate this, we implemented a limit on the rate of change.
-The ClusterTime on a node cannot be advanced more than the number of seconds defined by the `maxAcceptableLogicalClockDriftSecs` parameter (default value is one year).
+To mitigate this, there is a limit on the magnitude by which the (epoch part of the) ClusterTime can be advanced.
+This limit is the `maxAcceptableLogicalClockDriftSecs` parameter (default value is one year).

-## Causal consistency in sessions
+### Causal consistency in sessions
 When a write event is sent from a client, that client has no idea what time is associated with the write, because the time was assigned after the message was sent.
 But the node that processes the write does know, as it incremented its ClusterTime and applied the write to the oplog.
 To make the client aware of the write's ClusterTime, it will be included